starkfell/starkfell.github.io/_posts/2016-11-18-continuous-deployment-to-nano-server-in-azure-p1.md

 Change the **Nano Serveradmin Username** and **Nano Serveradmin Password** to the values you previously set for the **NanoServerLocalAdminUsername** and **NanoServerLocalAdminPassword** when running the
 **[setup-deployment-env-for-nano-server-in-azure.ps1](https://raw.githubusercontent.com/starkfell/starkfell.github.io/master/scripts/setup-deployment-env-for-nano-server-in-azure.ps1)** PowerShell script.
 Refer to the output from the same script for the values to use for **the Nano Server Key Vault Id** and **Nano Server Certificate Url**.
+The ARM Template
+Deployment will fail without these last two values as the ARM Template is written to look in the Azure Key Vault created earlier in the script for the value of the Self-Signed Certificate to use for the WinRM Listener.

 The rest of the predefined values should work under most circumstances; however, they can be modified if required.